Why People Keep Going Back To Bali

 Slow mornings.

-Especially early in the morning before everything fills with tourists.
+Especially early in the morning before the crowds arrived.

 To rest.